 This will involve catering to an increasingly diverse cohort of apprentices, many of whom will benefit from a greater flexibility to the system.
 The challenge is balancing such flexibility with increased levels of support for alternative and more diverse pathways and higher learning options, coupled with easily understood and consistent messaging in presenting information to employers and apprentices.
+CCF encourages those who enter the civil construction sector, to create a career in civil, not just focus on achieving a qualification.

 Skills shortage incentives could be structured to influence the employer and apprentice to complete clusters of learning.
 These learning clusters would be made up of selected units of competency (from the qualification), that reflect the actual tasks expected to be delivered on the job.
-The current "Training

-Plan" approach is appropriate, especially if tasks are completed on time and to the quality required.
+The current "Training Plan" approach is appropriate, especially if tasks are completed on time, integrating a competency-based approach to delivery and assessment and to the quality required.
 Incentive payments for an apprentice could be linked to performance outcomes aligned to project delivery.